milyin/zenoh-arena/DESIGN.md

 ## Overview

 The `zenoh-arena` library is a peer-to-peer network framework for simple game applications built on top of the Zenoh network library.
-It provides automatic host/client role negotiation, connection management, and state synchronization for distributed game sessions.
+It provides a `Node`-centric architecture where each node manages its own role (host or client), handles discovery, connection management, and state synchronization for distributed game sessions.
+There is no central "Arena" coordinator - each node is autonomous and manages its local view of the network.

 ## Important Design Constraints